 You’ll avoid extension fees by locking in an “option to extend” at signing with 30-day notice and a rate-hold, then choosing vetted, hospital-adjacent furnished providers that cap admin and cleaning charges.

-You should start with your clinical schedule, commute window, and total monthly budget.
+Start with your clinical schedule, commute window, and total monthly budget before touring any unit.
 Regional MLS and local board figures for early 2026 show Oceanside’s for-sale market is competitive, which pushes some owners to midterm furnished leasing, but you still need to move fast on the best options.

 – RNs: 2,500 to 3,500 per month based on common San Diego metro salaries.